ellennickles/code-your-way-s25/week3/README.md

   historical references do the same and also introduce random variation, sometimes to affect every element and other times to “interrupt” the repeating elements.
 Again, we’re working along the spectrum of structure and randomness.
-- Recode one of the examples from this week’s featured artists.
+- Building on the skills from Part 1, recode one of the examples from this week’s featured artists.
 Or draw inspiration form some contemporary artists linked below.
 Or use an element previously created for this course (or another one) to generate a pattern and integrate random variation(s) in some way.
 If you worked in the grid with random features for the open-ended homework last week, then you're welcome to push that farther if you like.
 Everyone is welcome to work from inspiration you find anywhere!
 Be sure to consider all the possible visual characteristics to modify.
 Animation and interaction are encouraged for even more variation.
+- **Important:** For this part, **do not** use GitHub Copilot.
+Focus on applying what you've learned independently to deepen your coding skills.
-- Possible inspiration
+- Possible inspiration:
   - Featured artists in the Class Slides
   - [Saskia Freeke](https://sasj.nl/portfolio/)
   - [Anna Carreras](https://www.annacarreras.com/) | [Instagram](https://www.instagram.com/annaluciacodes)